RatthewMen/git-project-MATTHEW/README.md

 Modifier and type: static String makes a tree from the provided directory.
 If a file is in the directory then it hashes the file and adds it to a String builder in the format (blob <SHA1> <pathName>).
 After all files has been hashed, it makes a tree in the objects folder with the hash of all of the contents of the tree and returns it.
 If there are directories in the provided directory the method recursively calls itself and makes a tree object for the inner and outer directories.
 The inner directory tree is also added to the outer directory with the format (tree <SHA1> <pathName>).

+3.3 (10/7/2025)
+#1
+workingListMaker()
+The workingListMaker() method generates a comprehensive list of all blobs currently tracked in the index and organizes them into a structured format for later tree construction.
+It begins by ensuring that the workingList file exists and that the in-memory indexMap is properly initialized by calling remakeHashMap() if needed.
+For every blob entry in the index, the method constructs a corresponding BlobObject containing metadata such as the blob’s type, file path, parent directory, file name, and directory depth.
+These blob objects are then sorted by their directory depth (deepest files first) and alphabetically by file and folder names to ensure correct hierarchical ordering.
+The resulting list is written to the git/objects/workingList file and returned as an ArrayList<String>.

+#2
+IndexTreeGenerator()
+The IndexTreeGenerator() method constructs the tree objects that represent the structure of the repository at a given state.
+It takes the working list (wList) generated by workingListMaker() and recursively organizes it into nested tree objects stored in the git/objects directory.
+Each iteration identifies files belonging to the same parent folder, groups them into a subtree, and computes a unique SHA-1 hash for the subtree’s contents using the Hashing.hashString() function.
+This hash becomes the identifier for that tree object, which is then written as a new file inside the objects directory.
+The method replaces the grouped entries in the working list with a single tree entry linking the subtree hash to its directory path, re-sorts the list for proper order, and continues the process until only a single root tree remains.
+The final output is the hash of the root tree.

 Change Log: